capacitor-community/react-hooks/README.md

 This is a new project and we'd love your feedback!
 Is there a hook that we don't have in here you'd like to see?
 Or maybe a hook that should function differently than it does today?
 Let us know by filing an issue!

+## Support Status

+This is a community-supported add-on to Ionic React.
+If you'd like to help maintain this repo or have an idea for a hook please reach out to [@maxlynch](http://twitter.com/maxlynch) on Twitter.

+This also means the core Ionic React team won't be making regular updates to this repo, but rather encouraging the community to do so.

 ## Getting Started

 To start using Ionic React Hooks in your app, install the hooks library: